Cyprus FA suspends all matches after ref walkout over attack - WHIZ News

-NICOSIA, Cyprus (AP) — Cyprus’ soccer federation has suspended all matches after a referee walkout over a bombing attack against a colleague’s car.
+NICOSIA, Cyprus (AP) — The Cypriot soccer federation decided Friday to suspend all matches after a referee walkout because of a bombing attack against a colleague’s car.

 Police said the predawn detonation of an explosive device placed on the hood of the car caused extensive damage.